JoelQ/noisy-animals-kata/NOTES.md

 - <3 [decision tables](https://www.hillelwayne.com/decision-tables)
 - flat conditional structures are easier to read
 - there is untested edge-case for species that are neither birds not animals
+- defaulting to "hoot" for unknown birds in `make_bird_noise` is probably unintentional.
+Currently it would only happen for owls but if we added more birds they might accidentally make the wrong sound.